92green/unmutable/DOCS.md

 ## Functions

-All `pa` functions return an evaluator.
+All top level functions (the ones that aren't in the `util` directory) return an evaluator.
 An evaluator is a function that accepts a value and returns a result.

 - * The asterisk indicates functions which only work with `List`s and arrays.
 - ^ The carat indicates functions that are confirmed to work with `Record`s.